Cray-HPE/docs-csm/operations/iuf/IUF.md

 ### Addressing the issue by removing a product

-If the administrator wants to remove a product from the IUF session, they must re-execute `iuf run` for the `process-media` stage with the product distribution file and uncompressed content removed from the media directory.
+If the administrator wants to remove a product from the IUF session, they must re-execute `iuf run` for the `process-media` stage with the product distribution file and decompressed content removed from the media directory.
 This removes references to that product from the existing IUF activity.

 If any previously executed stages performed operations with the removed product, re-execute them.
 It may be necessary to perform manual operations as well, e.g. modifying the `sat bootprep` input files used to create images in